garrettoh/garrettoh/README.md

 <a href="https://www.linkedin.com/in/garrett-raese-710baa2b1/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an absolute computer nerd.
-I was infected with malware when I was 14 and I've been fascinated by computers since.
+For starters, I'm an absolute computer nerd.
+I was infected with malware when I was 14 and ever since then I've been fascinated with computer systems.

 ## Objective
 During my life using computer systems for various reasons, I developed a passion for cybersecurity.
-I am excited at the new prospects that I see with the future of technology and cybersecurity and I would love to work as A Cybersecurity analyst in a SOC.
+I am excited at the new prospects with technology and cybersecurity and I would love to work as A Cybersecurity analyst in a SOC.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]